10 Easy Coldwater Fish for a Small Tank

 For that reason, a small aquarium by no means implies a 1-2 gallon bowl.
 Even a single fish might struggle in a space that small.

-As alluded to above, having an aquarium that is bigger than the minimum required serves as a buffer for your pet fish, as it reduces the impact of sudden changes in temperature, acidity, or hardness.
+Having an aquarium that is bigger than the minimum required serves as a buffer for your pet fish, as it reduces the impact of sudden changes in temperature, acidity, or hardness.

 Fish That Do Well in Small Tanks Without a Warmer